SWEET1S/moonshine-roles-permissions/README.md

 ```bash
 php artisan moonshine-rbac:install
 ```
+>If the package is being installed in a project where MoonShine resources are already implemented, and you want to automatically add permissions to these resources, you need to add the WithRolePermissions attribute to the resources.
+[Usage](#usage)

 8. (Optional) Create a user with new modal and assign automatically the role "Super Admin" to it.